mvolkmann/Cuis-Smalltalk-WindowManager/README.md

 to utilize the space.
 If you save the image, quit, and restart it, the Cuis window will once again open on the laptop screen.
-The positions of all the windows inside the Cuis window will be modified to fit on the smaller screen.
+The locations of all the windows inside the Cuis window will be modified to fit on the smaller screen.
 If you then move the Cuis window back to the external monitor, all the work you did to reposition and resize the windows will have been lost.